 Yourself and Loved Ones

-While you’re taking care of your plants and animals, never forget to prepare for yourself and for the people around you as well.
+While you’re taking care of your plants, animals and preparing for Winter, never forget to prepare for yourself and for the people around you as well.
 Stock up on those winter clothes, and make sure they’re easy to locate for you and your family when you need to check things outside.

 With the trees and shrubs trimmed, gardens tucked, animals ready, and your house warm for the winter, you could start enjoying these cold moments.
 There are challenges with each and every season, but with proper preparation and plenty of farm tips, work is much more manageable.
 You may relax knowing that by the time winter ends, you’ll see your farm flourishing and fruitful.